-By now you understand why it's critically important to back up your Office 365 data.
-But you're probably wondering to what extent these six data protection vulnerabilities actually happen.
+By now you understand why it's critically important to back up your Microsoft 365 data.
+But you're probably wondering to what extent these seven data protection vulnerabilities actually happen.
 Unfortunately, the answer is far too often...
 Over 1,000 IT professionals were asked what forms of data loss they had experienced in the cloud.
-User error/ accidental deletion, security threats and retention gaps all made the list from 18% to as high as $37\%^2$.
+User error/accidental deletion, security threats and retention gaps all made the list from 18% to as high as 37%2.
 The scary reality is that even though sensitive cloud data is stored in Office documents, an estimated 76% is not being backed up2.
-In fact, IDC states that 6 out of every 10 organizations still don't have any form of Office 365 data protection3.
+In fact, IDC states that 6 out of every 10 organizations don't have a data protection plan for their Microsoft 365 estates3.
 Do you work in one of these unprotected organizations?
-If so, hopefully you now have the insights available through this report to encourage your organization to protect its Office 365 data.

-2Veeam customer survey, September 2019 3IDC: Why a Backup Strategy for Microsoft Office 365 is Essential, 2019 Q14.
+If so, hopefully you now have the insights available through this report to encourage your organization to protect its Microsoft 365 data. - 2 Veeam customer survey, September 2019 - 3 IDC: Why a Backup Strategy for Microsoft Microsoft 365 is Essential, 2019 Q14.
 What forms of data loss have you experienced within the cloud?
 (Check all that apply)

-Respondents = 1,579

-Conclusion

-Go ahead and take a closer look.
+Respondents = 1,579 Conclusion Go ahead and take a closer look.
 There are security gaps you may not have been aware of before.

-You already made a smart business decision by deploying Microsoft Office 365, now find a backup solution that offers you both complete access and complete control of your Office 365 data and avoid the unnecessary risks of data loss.

-If you found this report helpful, we encourage you to email it to a colleague: Forward this report managed-backup-for-office-365
+You already made a smart business decision by deploying Microsoft 365, now find a backup solution that offers you both complete access and complete control of your Microsoft 365 data and avoid the unnecessary risks of data loss.
+If you found this report helpful, we encourage you to email it to a colleague: Forward this report